Bob Fitrakis: Leadership roles

-Fitrakis was an Election Protection attorney on November 2, 2004 in Franklin County, Ohio.
+Fitrakis was an Election Protection attorney on November 2, 2004, in Franklin County, Ohio.
 He called the first public hearings on voter suppression and election irregularities and was one of four attorneys to file a challenge to Ohio's presidential elections results: Moss v.
 Bush and Moss v.
 Moyer.

 Robert served as the co-chair to Ohio Green Party State Central Committee, and was a member of The Green Party Shadow Cabinet.

 Fitrakis served as the Ohio Chancellor and was voted the National Vice Chancellor in 2005 of the International Association of Educators for World Peace, an NGO in over 100 nations working to promote human rights and world peace.

 In March 1994 he served as an international observer for the national elections in El Salvador and in 1993, he visited Reynosa and Matamoros, Mexico as part of a human rights delegation to investigate conditions in the maquiladoras.
 As a result of the trip, he co-produced a video entitled "The Other Side of Free Trade" shown around the country at colleges and public access stations.

 Fitrakis was a member of the Human Rights Party in Michigan, a founding member of the Michigan Democratic Socialists Caucus (DSC), a founding member of the Democratic Socialists of America (DSA) and the Democratic Socialists of Central Ohio (DSCO).
-He served on the National Political Committee of DSA in 1994-5.
+He served on the National Political Committee of DSA in 1994–5.

 In 2002, Fitrakis was awarded the Golden Ruler Award from the Columbus School Board for his journalism in behalf of the Columbus schoolchildren.
 In 2003, the Native American Indian Center of Central Ohio honored him with their Selma Walker Award for Lifetime Achievement in Human Rights Activism.

 In 1997, the CICJ received a grant from the Drug Policy Foundation for polling in Franklin County, Ohio on the issue of medical use of marijuana and industrial hemp.

 Fitrakis is a past President of the Columbus State Educational Association and has been President of the Columbus State Faculty Senate.
 He also chaired the Instructional Support Council of Shared Governance and was the faculty adviser to the Ohio Board of Regents.

-From 1991-93 he was a Friends of the Homeless board member.
+From 1991 to 1993 he was a Friends of the Homeless board member.